Infinite quantum signal processing

 is a unitary matrix for any choice of phase factors $\Psi:=(\psi_0,\psi_1,\cdots,\psi_d)\in\RR^{d+1}$.
 Here $X,Z$ are Pauli matrices.
 One can verify that the top-left entry of $U(x,\Psi)$ is a complex polynomial in $x$.
 Moreover, for any \textit{target polynomial} $f\in\RR[x]$ satisfying (1) $\deg(f)=d$, (2) the parity of $f$ is $d \bmod 2$, (3) $\norm{f}_{\infty}:=\max_{x\in[-1,1]} \abs{f(x)}\le 1$, we can find phase factors $\Psi\in\RR^{d+1}$ such that $f(x)$ is equal to the real (or imaginary) part of the top-left entry of $U(x,\Psi)$ for all $x\in[-1,1]$~\cite{GilyenSuLowEtAl2019}.
 By setting $x=\frac{z+z^{-1}}{2}$ with $z=e^{\I \theta},\theta\in[0,2\pi)$, the representation in \cref{eqn:qsp-unitary} can be viewed as a $2\times 2$ matrix Laurent polynomial, and we are interested in its values on the unit circle.

 \cref{eqn:qsp-unitary} is an innovative way of encoding the information of a polynomial in terms of $2\times 2$ unitary matrices.
-It also leads to a very compact quantum algorithm for implementing the matrix polynomial $f(H)$, called \emph{quantum singular value transformation (QSVT)}~\cite{GilyenSuLowEtAl2019}.
+It also leads to a very compact quantum algorithm for constructing a unitary matrix that encodes the matrix polynomial $f(H)$, called \emph{quantum singular value transformation (QSVT)}~\cite{GilyenSuLowEtAl2019}.
 Assume that $H$ is accessed via its \emph{block encoding}